babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Editor Cloud SDK for Python.md

+# Document Editing Python REST API

-Use this REST API to enhance your C#, ASP.NET & other .NET apps to edit documents, spreadsheets, presentations of 40+ file formats from within your cloud apps.
+Use this REST API to enhance your Python apps to [edit documents](https://products.groupdocs.cloud/editor/python), spreadsheets, presentations of [40+ file formats](https://wiki.groupdocs.cloud/editorcloud/getting-started/supported-document-formats/) from within your cloud apps.

 ## Cloud Document Editor Features

-- Edit word processing documents in flow or paged mode.
+- Edit word processing documents in [flow or paged mode](https://wiki.groupdocs.cloud/editorcloud/getting-started/features-overview/).
 - Extract font information for a consistent look and feel of the edited documents.
 - Support for the editing of multi-tabbed spreadsheets.
 - Ability to specify the index of the currently edited worksheet.
-- Works with DSV (Delimiter Separated Values) files.
+- [Works with DSV](https://wiki.groupdocs.cloud/editorcloud/developer-guide/document-edit-operations/working-with-dsv-documents/) (Delimiter Separated Values) files.
 - Specify the separator for the CSV and TSV files.
 - Flexible conversion options for dates and numbers in TSV, CSV files.
 - Optimize memory usage of large CSV, TSV files.